Creuna-Oslo/prop-types-csharp/README.md

 Optional namespace to wrap around generated C# class

 **parser**: `Function` = javascript parser
 What input language to parse.
-Javascript and typescript parsers are provided
+Javascript and typescript parsers are exported from the main library.

 **sourceCode**: `String`
 Source code of a React component as string.